rubygarage/circledge/special_cases.md

       command: bundle exec rubocop
   ```

   While it is simple to use each linter one by one, there are some drawbacks.
 At-first, you can't manage linters output on CI.
 At-second, some linters doesn't raise an exception, so step can be marked as 'success'.
 At-third, you can't manage which code to lint, the linter will proceed all project.
+And lastly, the first linter in a chain that returns an error will stop the execution of the job.

   But you can place `.sh` files with some script in `bin` directory, and then execute latter during CI build running:
   ```